chawins/adv-patch-bench/README.md

 - `cuda >= 11.2`
 - `kornia == 0.6.3`: Using version `>= 0.6.4` will raise an error.

+We recommend creating a new conda environment with python 3.8 because `kornia` and `detectron` seem to often mess up dependencies and result in a segmentation fault.

 ```bash
 conda install -y pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 conda install -y scipy pandas scikit-learn pip seaborn